tbee/TECL/README.md

 ```

 ## Validation ##
-The user basically determines at runtime how a property is to be interpreted, calling `bd("key")` will make the value being parsed as a BigDecimal.
+The user basically determines at runtime how a field is to be interpreted, calling `bd("key")` will make the value being parsed as a BigDecimal.
 So it is only at runtime that you know if a value can be parsed as a double.
 This is quite normal for configuration files, but TECL tries to improve this by supporting a schema.
-In the schema you can specify the type, frequency and other characteristics of properties and groups.
+In the schema you can specify the type, frequency and other characteristics of fields and groups.
 Groups are done having the identifiers in the 'subtype' column refer to other groups in the schema.
 Similarly attributes are defined by referring to other groups in the 'attr' column, with full support for constraints.